 Work will continue around the Government driven Prevent programme.
 The early intervention support provided by Prevent addresses the personal and social factors which make people more receptive to radicalisation, diverting people away from being drawn into violent ideologies and criminal behaviour.

-Awareness raising about local extremist influences is something that all practitioners within the partnership should have regard to whilst working towards the core priorities.
+Awareness raising about local extremist influences is something that all practitioners are fully aware of.